advancedresearch/sync/list-of-cosync-sync.md

 ### Physical Simulations, Center of Mass and Continuous Objects

-- Center of mass is cosycnhronizable chaos attractors to physical simulations
+- Center of mass is cosynchronizable chaos attractor to physical simulations
-- Center of mass is synchronizable chaos attractors to continuous objects
+- Center of mass is synchronizable chaos attractor to continuous objects

 ### Temples, Pilgrims and Offerings